-On December 21, 2012, Spectrum Brands, Inc., a Delaware corporation ("Spectrum Brands"), filed a Current Report on Form 8-K (the "Original 8-K").
-This Current Report on Form 8-K/A ("Form 8-K/A") is being filed to amend Item 9.01(a) and Item 9.01(b) of the Original 8-K to present certain financial statements and certain unaudited pro forma financial information.
-No other modifications to the Original 8-K are being made by this Form 8-K/A.
+On December 21, 2012, Harbinger Group Inc., a Delaware corporation ("HGI"), filed a Current Report on Form 8-K (the "Original 8-K") regarding the acquisition (the "Acquisition") of the residential hardware and home improvement business of Stanley Black & Decker, Inc. by Spectrum Brands, Inc., a majority indirectly-owned subsidiary of HGI ("SBI").

+This Current Report on Form 8-K/A ("Form 8-K/A") is being filed to amend Item 9.01(a) and Item 9.01(b) of the Original 8-K to present certain financial statements and certain unaudited pro forma financial information with respect to the Acquisition.
+No other modifications to the Original 8-K is being made by this Form 8-K/A.